 What Encryption Does LastPass Use?

-LastPass offers protection to the contents in your LastPass vault through 256-bit AES encryption.
+LastPass protects the contents in your LastPass vault through 256-bit AES encryption.
 This means that even LastPass representatives cannot access your information, as it is all encrypted before it ever reaches the server.

-LastPass also use a one-way salted hash, which is an irreversible function.
+LastPass also uses a one-way salted hash, which is an irreversible function.
 A hash substitutes your character password with numbers and letters.

-Adding extra data to the hash in order to make it more complex is called salting.
+Adding extra data to the hash to make it more complex is called salting.
 LastPass does this by using the username as the salt for the master password.

-Essentially, LastPass creates a salted hash by putting the username and master password into one-way functions.
-A regular person wouldn’t be able to reverse the function, even if they obtained the salted hash.
-Therefore, if an attacker somehow got their hands on the hash, they would still have no way of knowing what your actual password is.
+LastPass creates a salted hash by putting the username and master password into one-way functions.
+A regular person wouldn’t be able to reverse the process, even if they obtained the salted hash.
+Therefore, if an attacker somehow got their hands on the hash, they would still have no way of knowing your actual password.

 LastPass additionally protects your information by using PBKDF2-SHA256 rounds.
 By increasing the number of iterations required to guess a password, this feature makes it even more difficult for an attacker to access your account.

 LastPass has several security features in place to protect its application and user account information and data.

 That being said, LastPass (and any password manager) is not impervious to hacks.
 This is evident as recently as August 25th, 2022, when LastPass experienced a breach in their development environment.
 This particular instance resulted in some of their source code and technical information being taken.

 An internal investigation revealed that the threat actor’s activity was limited to a short period of time.
 And while the threat actor was able to access the Development environment, their system design and controls prevented the threat actor from accessing any customer data or encrypted password vaults.